pushpaa86/Sales-Analysis-with-SQL/README.md

 ---

 ## 📁 Project Files
-- `awesome-chocolates-data.csv` → Dataset used in this project
+- `awesome-chocolates-data.sql` → Dataset used in this project
 - `query1.sql` → Basic exploration queries
 - `query2.sql` → Aggregate analysis queries
 - `joins.sql` → Multi-table joins for deeper insights
 - `outputs/` → CSV exports of query results

+> All CSV files can be opened directly from the `outputs/` folder.

 ---